dart-lang/site-www/src/_guides/language/analysis-options.md

 ```

 {{site.alert.version-note}}
-  Support for the `type=` specifier was added in Dart 2.15.
+  Support for the `type=lint` specifier was added in Dart 2.15.
 {{site.alert.end}}